-Prior to, and immediately following collection of groundwater samples, field measurements for pH, specific conductance, temperature, dissolved oxygen, turbidity and water level, as well as visual and olfactory field observations will be recorded.
-All collected groundwater samples will be placed in pre-cleaned, pre-preserved laboratory provided sample bottles, cooled to 4°C in the field, and transported under chain-of-custody command to a NYSDOH-approved laboratory for analysis.
+Prior to, and immediately following collection of groundwater samples, field measurements for pH, temperature, turbidity, DO, ORP, specific conductance and water level, as well as visual and olfactory field observations will be recorded.
+Collected groundwater samples will be placed in pre-cleaned, pre-preserved laboratory provided sample bottles, cooled to 4°C in the field, and transported under chain-of-custody command to a NYSDOH-approved laboratory for analysis.

-3.1.2.4 Groundwater Sample Analyses
+3.2.3.4 Groundwater Sample Analyses

-A total of five (5) groundwater samples will be collected and analyzed for TCL plus NYSDEC STARS list VOCs (plus TICs), TCL SVOCs (plus TICs), TAL Metals, PCBs, pesticides and herbicides in accordance with USEPA SW 846 methodology with equivalent NYSDEC Category B deliverables to allow for independent third-party data usability assessment.
+Groundwater samples will be collected from the five (5) groundwater wells.
+The groundwater sample analysis will include Target Compound List (TCL) VOCs, TCL SVOCs, Target Analyte List (TAL) Metals, Total Petroleum Hydrocarbons (TPH), PCBs, pesticides and herbicides in accordance with USEPA SW 846 methodology with equivalent NYSDEC Category B deliverables to allow for independent third-party data usability assessment.
+In the event groundwater sample turbidity levels exceed 50 NTUs, an additional groundwater sample will be collected and field filtered (or filtered in the laboratory) for dissolved Part 375 list Metals analysis.